 How to approach the Data Science question

-Data Science is a rapidly up-and-coming discipline.
-It’s about finding patterns in large data streams and then analyzing and validating them, in order to intervene proactively in what are commonly operational control processes or to implement innovations.
-Generating valuable information from the vast amount of data we all generate every day.
-New methods and techniques are being developed in order to remain competitive on all fronts.
+Data Science has rapidly become a top priority of every intelligent organization.
+It’s about finding patterns in large data streams and then analyzing and validating them, extracting valuable information from the vast amount of data we all generate every day.
+New methods and techniques are constantly being developed in order to remain competitive on all fronts.

 - How to tackle the Data Science issue?